 Experienced Educators.
 Waldorf Trained.

-Working in the not for profit sector with an entrepreneurial and creative impulse, Barbarah is an mentor and educator of teachers and graduate learners, and a mentor for and initiator of innovative businesses and community projects.
+Working in the not for profit sector with an entrepreneurial and creative impulse, Barbarah is a mentor and educator of teachers and graduate learners, and a mentor for and initiator of innovative businesses and community projects.
 She has started schools, developed curriculum, initiated peace and social justice projects, hosted youth exchanges and led international service learning and exchanges.
 Her newest venture is Ubuntu Learning, an empathy based adult learning initiative.

 Barbarah’s formal education includes a Master of Integrated Arts, Waldorf High School Teacher certification, BA General Studies, Expressive Arts certification, Youth Development diploma from Grant MacEwan College, Improvisation for the Classroom – Paul Sills and The Art of Facilitation Training with Caroline Estes of the Alpha Institute.